Lilet (film)

 Lilet is a 1971 Philippine horror film directed by Gerardo de Leon and starring Celia Rodriguez in the title role as a woman with amnesia suffering from hallucinations on return to her family home.
 It also stars Paraluman, Vic Silayan, and Tita Muñoz as Lilet's family.

 Lilet won six FAMAS Awards, including Best Picture, Best Director for de Leon, and Best Actress for Rodriguez.

 Plot

 Lilet, a woman suffering from amnesia, returns to her family home after several years away.
-She receives a cold welcome from her parents and her wheelchair-bound grandmother.
+She receives a cold welcome from her parents and her wheelchair-using grandmother.
 She is driven to hysterics by hallucinations of a masked man wielding a pair of scissors.
 With the help of her suitor Dr. Edgar, she sheds light on repressed memories that haunt her, revealing her family's dark secrets.